umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 ### Summary of the Artefact

-Australia's social media age restrictions require age-restricted social media platforms to take reasonable steps to prevent Australians under 16 from creating or keeping accounts.
-The restrictions took effect on 10 December 2025 and form part of Australia's approach to protecting young people online (eSafety Commissioner, 2026).
-The policy provides a current example of government regulation affecting access to major digital platforms.
+Australia's law pertaining to social media puts age restrictions on providing age-appropriate social media platforms with legal responsibility to take reasonable measures to prevent Australians under 16 from registering or continuing to use social media accounts.
+The legislation came into effect on December 10, 2025, and is part of the Australian efforts to protect minors online (eSafety Commissioner, 2026).
+The law is a good example of how government policies affect the access to major digital platforms.

 ### Reflection and Justification

-I selected this artefact because it demonstrates the difficulty of balancing protection from online harm with access to digital platforms.
-The Week 9 workshop discussed Australia's under-16 social media restrictions as an example of government control of online access.
+I chose this artefact because it illustrates how challenging it is to balance providing people with protection from online threats with granting access to digital platforms.
+Week 9 discussion touched on the Australian law on social media age restrictions as an illustration of governments’ regulating access to the internet.

-“I learned that protecting young people from online harm is important, but restricting access to social media can also raise concerns about freedom, privacy and access to information.”
+“I found that it is important to protect young people from online harm; however, restrictions in using social media can also pose questions in regard to the issue of freedom and the right to access information.”
-Your workshop presents the under-16 restrictions as raising questions about government control of online access